santileortiz/pymk/README.md

 the one that will be called if you run `./pymk.py` without arguments.

-The first time you call this pymk.py script it will prompt you with a command that will install support for tab complete in this procedures.
-You can disable tab completions by removing the call to `handle_tab_complete()`.
+The first time you call this pymk.py script it will prompt you with a command that will install support for tab complete in these procedures.
+You can disable tab completions (and silence the warning) by removing the call to `handle_tab_complete()`.

 ## FAQ

 **Q:** Why not use available build systems?

-**A:** After trying several of them I think creating textual representations that are 'simpler' than a programming language is the wrong approach.
+**A:** After trying several of them I think creating textual representations that are "simpler" than a programming language is the wrong approach.
 They become bloated systems with lots of configuration options, huge documentation and a lot of magic behind the scenes.
-In the end, to provide maximum flexibility, they either grow to be turing complete languages or provide a way to call a 'real' programming language like Bash.
-I'm starting the other way arround, taking a fully fledged programming language and symplifying the common tasks required to build a project.
+In the end, to provide maximum flexibility, they either grow to be turing complete languages or provide a way to call a real programming language like Bash.
+I'm starting the other way around, start from a fully fledged programming language and symplify the common tasks required to build a project.

 ##